slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ### Source Level Assertions

-Source level assertions are issued by the SCP or some other authority that has sufficient evidence to make the determination of a given revision's source level.
+Source level assertions are issued by some authority that has sufficient evidence to make the determination of a given revision's source level.

 These assertions are communicated in [Verification Summary Attestations (VSAs)](./verification_summary.md) as follows: